Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): : Unrestricted Resources, Non-Determinism, and Failure

+To lighten up notation, we shall omit the annotation for linear variables.
+This way, e.g., we write $(\lambda x. x)B$ rather than $(\lambda x. x[{\ell}])B$. \end{definition}

-We have three syntactic categories: \emph{terms} (in functional position); \emph{bags} (multisets of resources, in argument position), and \emph{expressions}, which are finite formal sums that denote possible results of a computation.
-Below we describe each category in details. \begin{itemize} \item Terms (unary expressions): \begin{itemize} \item Linear or unrestricted variables.
-Occurrences of unrestricted variables are annotated with indexes, as in $x[i]$, which aim to express the component of the unrestricted bag to be consumed. \item Abstractions $\lambda x.
-M$ of a variable $x$ in a term $M$, which may have linear $x$ or unrestricted occurrences $x[i], x[j],\ldots$ of the variable $x$. \item Applications $(M\ B)$ of a term $M$ to a bag $B$ and the explicit substitution of a bag $B$ for a variable $x$, written $\esubst{B}{x}$ (cf.~\cite{DBLP:conf/concur/Boudol93,DBLP:conf/birthday/BoudolL00}), are as expected. \item The failure term $\fail^{ {\widetilde{x}}}$ aims to express a term that will result from a reduction in which there is a lack or excess of resources, where $ {\widetilde{x}}$ denotes a multiset of free linear variables that are encapsulated within failure. \end{itemize}
+\Cref{def:rsyntaxfailunres} introduces three syntactic categories: \emph{terms} (in functional position); \emph{bags} (multisets of resources, in argument position), and \emph{expressions}, which are finite formal sums that denote possible results of a computation.
+Below we describe each category in details. \begin{itemize} \item Terms (unary expressions): \begin{itemize} \item Variables: We write $x[{\ell}]$ to denote a \emph{linear} occurrence of $x$, i.e, an occurrence that can only be substituted for linear resources.
+Similarly, $x[i]$ denotes an \emph{unrestricted} occurrence of $x$, i.e., an occurrence that can only be substituted for a resource located at the $i$-th position of an unrestricted bag. \item Abstractions $\lambda x.
+M$ of a variable $x$ in a term $M$, which may have contain linear or unrestricted occurrences of $x$.
+This way, e.g., $\lambda x.x$ and $\lambda x. x[i]$ are linear and unrestricted versions of the identity function.
+Notice that the scope of $x$ is $M$, as usual, and that $\lambda x. (\cdot)$ binds both linear and unrestricted occurrences of $x$. \item Applications of a term $M$ to a bag $B$ (written $M\ B$) and the explicit substitution of a bag $B$ for a variable $x$ (written $\esubst{B}{x}$) are as expected (cf.~\cite{DBLP:conf/concur/Boudol93,DBLP:conf/birthday/BoudolL00}).
+Notice that in $M\esubst{B}{x}$ the occurrences of $x$ in $M$, linear and unrestricted, are bound.
+Some conditions apply to $B$: this will be evident later on, after we define our operational semantics (cf. \figref{fig:reductions_lamrfailunres}). \item The failure term $\fail^{ {\widetilde{x}}}$ denotes a term that will result from a reduction in which there is a lack or excess of resources, where $ {\widetilde{x}}$ denotes a multiset of free linear variables that are encapsulated within failure. \end{itemize}